javacc/javacc-8/docs/documentation/grammar.md

 character_list ::= [ "~" ] "[" [ character_descriptor ( "," character_descriptor )* ] "]"
 ```

 A character list describes a set of characters.
 A legal match for a character list is any character in this set.
 A character list is a list of character descriptors separated by commas within square brackets.
-Each character descriptor describes a single character or a range of characters (see [character descriptor](#character-descriptor) below), and this is added to the set of characters of the character list.
+Each character descriptor describes a single character or a range of characters (see [character descriptor](#character_descriptor) below), and this is added to the set of characters of the character list.
 If the character list is prefixed by the `~` symbol, the set of characters it represents is any `UNICODE` character not in the specified set.

 <br>

-### <a name="character-descriptor"></a>character_descriptor
+### character_descriptor

 ---